rstacruz/til-2020/posts/drafts/nvidia-xrun.md

 sudo pacman -Syu xfce4
 ```

-Edit `~/.nvidia-xinitrc` to launch xfce4 when running nvidia-xrun.
+Edit `~/.nvidia-xinitrc` (this is a new file!) to launch xfce4 when running nvidia-xrun.

 ```sh
 if [ $# -gt 0 ]; then